 Well, it’s safe to say that this whole process of how to find an apartment in France was a whole heck of a lot harder than I thought it would be.
-Jake and I have been living out of Airbnbs for 2.5 years and finally decided that we wanted to find something a little more permanent (you can read about why we decided to move to France here!).
+Jake and I have been living out of Airbnb’s for 2.5 years and finally decided that we wanted to find something a little more permanent (you can read about why we decided to move to France here!).

 We got our 1-year long-stay visa, which was basically a ton of documents, but not too hard and it was a relatively quick process.
-I can’t say the same for the process of finding an apartment in France.
+I can’t say the same about the process of finding an apartment in France.

 Also, I want to mention that even though this process literally made me bang my head against the wall many times…living abroad is something that I think everyone should experience!

 Even with the difficulties, you can learn SO much about yourself and your own country by just seeing how another country does things.
 Anyway, on to the nightmare of finding an apartment in France!

 Some things to know about renting in France: